 The children who attend our courses enjoy the challenge of participating in new and exciting activities, the pleasure of making new friends, and the benefit of lots of fresh air and exercise.
 They also develop as individuals in so many ways.
 Their independence grows as they spend time away from home and their parents, and their self-confidence soars as they discover what they can achieve for themselves.
 They acquire self-esteem as they receive recognition and encouragement from their new friends and staff, and they learn the valuable skills of teamwork, sharing, and the positive side of competition.
 Above all, they have enormous fun and go home tired but happy.

 Paul Acheson has a background in education and broadcasting.
 He taught English and Drama for 16 years and still carries out substitute teaching.

 Paul presented the innovative children’s show, The Wheeker Electric Radio Programme (WERP) for 8 years on Downtown Radio in the 1980s, and he has worked extensively for the sports departments of the BBC and UTV.

-His sporting background includes being a former captain of both Stranmillis College and East Antrim Hockey Clubs, but his present sporting passion is for distance running.
-He has completed 26 marathons on 5 continents including the city marathons of Belfast, Berlin, Bangkok, Brisbane, Boston and the Big Apple, and finished the legendary 56-mile Comrades Marathon in South Africa.
-He completed a marathon in Macau, China in 2001, and his most recent marathon was at Lake Garda in Italy in September 2009.
+His sporting background includes being a former captain of both Stranmillis College and East Antrim Hockey Club.
+He also developed a passion for distance running and has completed 26 marathons on 5 continents including the city marathons of Belfast, Berlin, Bangkok, Brisbane, Boston and the Big Apple, and finished the legendary 56-mile Comrades Marathon in South Africa.
+He completed a marathon in Macau, China in 2001, and his most recent marathon was at Lake Garda in Italy in September 2009..

 Paul Acheson now lives in Co.
-Down with his wife Janice and their two sons.
+Down with his wife Janice.